FabioORamos/pingnoran/Demos/HybridAdvancedVPN/InstructionsFULL.md

 Set IP Address to Router2PubIP
 Click `create Customer gateway`

-# STAGE 2A - CREATE VPN ATTACHMENTS FOR TRANSIT GATEWAY
+# CREATE VPN ATTACHMENTS FOR TRANSIT GATEWAY

+In this Stage we will be creating two VPN attachments for the Transit GATEWAY.
+This has the effect of creating two VPN connections ...
+1 for each of the customer gateways.
+Each connection has 2 Tunnels: one between AWS Endpoint A => Customer Gateway and one between AWS Endpoint B => Customer Gateway.
+Once the connections have been created, we will download the configuration files which will be required to configure the onpremises VPN endpoints (customer gateways).

-Move back to `Transit Gateway Attachments` https://console.aws.amazon.com/vpc/home?region=us-east-1#TransitGatewayAttachments:sort=transitGatewayAttachmentId
+Move back to `Transit Gateway Attachments`

 Click `Create Transit Gateway Attachment`
-Click `Transit Gateway ID` dropdown and select `A4LTGW` Select `VPN` for attachment type
+Click `Transit Gateway ID` dropdown and select `PingnoranTGW` Select `VPN` for attachment type
 Select `Existing` for `Customer gateway`
 Click `Customer gateway ID` dropdown and select `ONPREM-ROUTER1`